Volume IV · Life Dashboard · Tool 005

 What if I score in the highest band?

-If your CBI Personal Burnout score is 75 or above, OR your PSS-10 score is 33 or above, OR you endorsed the "I can't take it anymore" item at "Often" or "Always" frequency, the results page will show a prominent care recommendation.
-These thresholds correspond to the upper severity bands published in the original validation studies.
+If your Personal Burnout score is 75 or above (displayed 0–100 scale), OR your Perceived Stress score is 75 or above, OR you endorsed the existential-weariness item (“A part of me wants to stop carrying everything I’m carrying”) at “Often” or “Almost always” frequency, the results page will show a prominent care recommendation.
+These thresholds correspond to the upper LBL-SBI severity bands.
 Persistent high scores deserve evaluation by a primary care doctor or mental health professional, not self-diagnosis.

 How is this different from the Anxiety Test or Depression Test?